collet/ps5.3-1920/subject/README.md

 - D – distance fee (0 ≤ K ≤ 10)
 - T – number of steps in the simulation (1 ≤ T ≤ 10^9)

-N subsequent lines of the input file describe the individual rides, from ride 0 to ride N-1.
+N subsequent lines of the input describe the individual rides, from ride 0 to ride N-1.
 Each line contains the following integer numbers separated by single spaces:
 - a – the row of the start intersection (0 ≤ a < R)
 - b – the column of the start intersection (0 ≤ b < C)
 - x – the row of the finish intersection (0 ≤ x < R)